ItsHiatus/Kick-Ban-Handler/README.md

 			      => [sus]    "Suspicious activity detected:" .. reason => [nil]    reason (no extra message)

-	Resolver.Ban(user: Instance|number, reason) --> Bans a user, saving the reason and date.
+	Resolver.Ban(user: Player|number, reason) --> Bans a user, saving the reason and date.

 			Note: Accepts a Player instance or UserId for first arg.
 			      Must use Resolver.Verify() when the player joins to check if they're banned or not

-	Resolver.Unban(user: Instance|number, reason) --> Unbans a user, saving the reason and date.
+	Resolver.Unban(user: Player|number, reason) --> Unbans a user, saving the reason and date.

 			Note: Accepts a Player instance or UserId for first arg.